- July 3, 2018

-The Wolper Law Firm is currently investigating claims against Abraham Biderman, a former Financial Advisor at Palladium Capital Advisors, LLC in New York, NY.
+The Wolper Law Firm, P.A. is currently investigating claims against Abraham Biderman, a former Financial Advisor at Palladium Capital Advisors, LLC in New York, NY.
 Abraham Biderman first entered the securities industry in 1990 and previously worked for Lipper Convertibles Series II, LLP, Lipper & Co. and Lipper Convertibles, LP.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 2, 2018, Abraham Biderman was censured by FINRA for failing to appear for testimony regarding his alleged participating in private securities transactions, also referred to in the industry as “selling away.”